kxxt/react-typed-component/README.md

 | children(object)  | no       | -       | the element to wrap                              |
 | typedRef(func)    | no       | -       | typedRef(self: Typed) returns the Typed instance |
 | stopped(bool)     | no       | -       | initialize in stopped state                      |

+## Credits

+Thanks to @ssbeefeater for creating the original [react-typed](https://github.com/ssbeefeater/react-typed).

+Thanks to all contributers of [typed.js](https://github.com/mattboldt/typed.js).